AlekPet/ComfyUI_Custom_Nodes_AlekPet/PainterNode/README.md

 > PainterNode allows you to draw in the node window, for later use in the ControlNet or in any other node.
 > Features:

-- Ability to draw shapes (circle, square, triangle, line)
+- Ability to draw shapes (circle, square, triangle, line), and use pencil and erase
 - Set fill color with transparency
 - Set color with transparency and line weight
 - Set the background